DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/at/x.md

 ---
 ---
 ##### shortDescription
-Holds the horizontal position specifier.
+Specifies a position in the horizontal direction.

 ---